Teacher video: Food choices and the environment

 CPD badge

-Understanding how food choices affect the planet.
+Understanding how food choices affect the planet

-The video revisits the concept of biomes and why certain foods grow in different climates, before exploring food miles and how importing food increases environmental cost.
-Teachers are guided through key impacts, such as greenhouse gas emissions from livestock (notably methane), deforestation, and the use of fossil fuels in food production and transport.
-Examples include the carbon footprint of meat and dairy, as well as everyday items like bread and baked goods.
-Teachers are supported in introducing realistic, positive actions, such as reducing waste, limiting meat or dairy intake, and considering vegetarian or vegan choices without enforcing dietary change.
-The focus is on helping pupils understand that small changes can add up to a meaningful difference.
+The video revisits biomes and why certain foods grow in different climates, before exploring food miles and the environmental cost of importing food.
+Teachers are shown key impacts such as greenhouse gas emissions from livestock, deforestation and fossil fuel use in food production and transport.
+Examples include the carbon footprint of meat, dairy and everyday items like bread and baked goods.

 See more of our Year 3 and Year 4 Geography scheme of work.